Fresno Grizzlies Game Notes at San Jose

 #CLAWSANDPAWS: EJ Andrews Jr. became the ninth Fresno State Bulldog to don a Fresno Grizzlies uniform after starting Sunday afternoon against Stockton.
 He joins LHP Dean Hartgraves, '98, RHP Steve Soderstrom, '98-99, C Giuseppe Chiaramonte, '00-'01, RHP Mark Gardner, rehab, '01, OF Tom Goodwin '02, LHP Adam Pettyjohn '04, C Trent Woodward, '15 and '17 and RHP Justin Miller, '19.

 WARMING UP: Warming Bernabel has been on fire to start his 2022 campaign.
-The returning third baseman has hit safely in all five games this season, batting .474 with a 1.249 OPS.
-Bernabel has recorded four multi-hit games over those five contests, driving in three runs and scoring four times.
+The returning third baseman has hit safely in all six games this season, batting .478 with a 1.267 OPS.
+Bernabel has recorded five multi-hit games over those six contests, driving in four runs and scoring six times.
 He has one homer and steal while only striking out three times.

-BRAIDEN BITES: Braiden Ward has been a nightmare for opposing teams over the three games he has appeared in this season.
-The Merced native is 4-for-6 (.667) with a 1.167 slugging peecentage and 1.945 OPS.
+BRAIDEN BITES: Braiden Ward has been a nightmare for opposing teams over the four games he has appeared in this season.
+The Merced native is 5-for-10 (.500) with a .800 slugging percentage and 1.467 OPS.
 He has scored four times, driven in a pair of runs, walked three times and stolen a trio of bases.
 Ward also has one homer, a solo shot to right against Stockton.

+MAN, HUNTER IS GOOD: Hunter Goodman has torn the cover off the ball to start his season.
+The catcher/first baseman has appeared in all six games, batting .385 with a .654 slugging percentage and 1.039 OPS.
+The University of Memphis product leads the team with 10 RBI and is tied for the club-high with two homers.
+Goodman has enjoyed a trio of three-hit games and multi-RBI games, which include an individual leading five on April 9th vs. Stockton.

+GIANT AMOUNT OF MATCHUPS: The Grizzlies and Giants continue their first series tonight against one another since meeting in September for the 2021 Low-A West Championship series.
+This season, the two clubs will play 30 times against one another with 18 of those contests being held in San Jose.
+Of the three meetings so far this year, the Giants lead 2-1 with every game finishing at a four-run difference.
+Last season, the two clubs faced each other 33 total times with three of those games being held in the playoffs.

 APRIL 16, 2022 @ SAN JOSE GIANTS (SAN FRANCISCO GIANTS): EXCITE BALLPARK- 5:00 PM PT